bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @DasLixou</div>

-Bevy uses rusts type system at many points like for SystemSets which gives it a modern feel.
+Bevy uses Rust's type system at many points like for `SystemSets` which gives it a modern feel.
-But this didn't apply to its render graph.
-Here, hardcoded potentially overlapping strings were used to define nodes and sub-graphs.
+But this didn't apply to Bevy's render graph.
+In the render graph, hard-coded—and potentially overlapping—strings were used to define nodes and sub-graphs.

 ```rust
 // Before 0.13